AI for Personal Trainers

 2. Nutrition Guidance Drafts

-OpenClaw generates meal suggestions, macro breakdowns, and grocery lists based on your nutritional framework and each client's preferences.
-It stays within your scope of practice — you set the guardrails, it does the formatting.
+Claude Code generates meal suggestions, macro breakdowns, and grocery lists based on your nutritional framework and each client's preferences.
+It stays within your scope of practice — you set the guardrails in CLAUDE.md, it does the formatting.

 Time saved: 2-4 hours/week